jeremiahw12310/restaurant-stripe-server/REFERRAL_QR_FIXES.md

 1. Go to your service: https://dashboard.render.com/
 2. Find `restaurant-stripe-server-1`
 3. Click "Manual Deploy" → "Deploy latest commit"

+**Note:** Until the backend is deployed, the app will fetch fresh data and the old cache will be cleared automatically.

 ## ✨ Benefits